sanjanasarkar/Facebook-Circles-Analysis/GOALS.md

 ### Algorithm #1: Shortest Path: Floyd-Warshall Algorithm

-This algorithm will be used to find the shortest path and degrees of separation between any two people in the graph/social network.
+This algorithm will be used to find the shortest path and degrees of separation between every pair of people in the graph/social network.
 It is O(n^3), but because we are planning on using an adjacency matrix, we have fast lookups.
+This algorithm gives us a lot of information about the entire graph, making it easy to notice relationships between people.

 ### Algorithm #2 (Complex): Google Page Rank Algorithm